zannabianca1997/dices/dices-man/man/introduction.md

 >>> d6 + 10
 11..=16
 ```
-and with more dice-related ones, like filtering for highest-lowest dices:
+And operations related to dices, like filtering for highest-lowest dices:
 ```dices
 >>> 2d20 kh 1 // throws 2 d20, then keep the highest
 [1..=20]